Upper Trinity River Transportation and Stormwater Infrastructure Project

 Green Asset Management Workshop

 This hybrid workshop was held on May 16, 2023 in coordination with the U.S. EPA and City of Denton.
-The presentations from this workshop are linked below.
+The presentation slides and recording are linked below.

 Audio quality improves at 6:20.